 Another factor considered was the location of services provided to three year olds receiving special education services.
-The annual special education census report for the 2009-2010 school year indicated that only 39% of three year-old children served through an IEP received special education in regular early childhood settings with their typical peers.
+The annual special education census report for the 2012-2013 school year indicated that only 36.2% of three year-old children served through an IEP received special education in regular early childhood settings with their typical peers.

-Components of the established birth to three early intervention system of services available under the Extended IFSP Option that most influenced families' decisions to continue services for their child under an Extended IFSP include: a) comprehensive service coordination; b) continuous year-round services; c) intensive family support and training; and d) delivery of services in a natural environment.
+Components of the established birth to three early intervention system of services available under the Extended IFSP Option that most influenced families' decisions to continue services for their child under an Extended IFSP include: a) comprehensive service coordination, b) continuous year-round services, c) intensive family support and training, and d) delivery of services in a natural environment.
 Children served under an Extended IFSP can continue to receive services in individualized community and home based settings, as well as settings for children served under an IEP that comprise the local least restrictive environment continuum.
-The emphasis remains on providing opportunities for children with disabilities to access and participate in regular early childhood settings with their typically developing peers, to support individual child progress and promote school readiness outcomes, including pre-literacy, numeracy, and language.
+The emphasis remains on providing opportunities for children with disabilities to access and participate in regular early childhood settings with their typically developing peers, supporting individual child progress, and promoting school readiness outcomes, including pre-literacy, numeracy, and language.

-Performance Results of the Maryland Infants and Toddlers Program - From the Child's 3rd Birthday to the Beginning of the School Year Following the Child's 4th Birthday
+Performance Results of the MITP - From the Child's 3rd Birthday to the Beginning of the School Year Following the Child's 4th Birthday

-The table below shows that in SFY 2012, 69 % of families chose to continue with IFSP services, while 31% of families chose to move to services through an IEP.

-A current data report reflects that from 2/1/2010 to 4/30/2013, 5,097 children and families have received services through an Extended IFSP.
+The table below shows that in SFY 2013, 67% of families chose to continue with IFSP services, while 33% of families chose to move to services through an IEP.
+A current data report reflects that from 2/1/2010 to 5/22/2014, 6,782 children and families have received services through an Extended IFSP.